 Tony's job took him abroad for several years but he returned to us just in time to put on his tap shoes for Dear Diary, following this with notable appearances in our musical productions Sweet Charity.
 Copacabana and Privates on Parade, where he played a sad/funny Charles Bishop.

 His dance skills have contributed to the great success of Thoroughly Modern Millie.
 He again donned his 1920's clothes as Sandy in Coward's Hay Fever.
 In 2008 Tony made his directorial debut for the group when he produced Priestley's The Rose and Crown.
 Later that year he appeared in the musical Mack and Mabel.
 He put on his dancing shoes again for All that JazZ - an A - Z of Musicals following which he paraded his sumptuous clothes the play the effete Lord Fellamar in Tom Jones.
 In 2011 he played the hilariously fey vicar in Habeas Corpus whilst later he was well-cast as the dance captain in 42nd Street.
 In 2013 Tony directed the popular production of When We Are Married.
 The following year saw him back onstage in our colourful production of Our Country's Good - where he gave his 40th RDG performance.
 In 2017 he played the family doctor in Somerset Maugham's For Services Rendered following which he returned to musicals to play the dance captain in our hugely popular White Christmas.
+2019 saw Tony director his own witty adaptation of Ben Jonson's comedy Volpone - a very lively production which brought new life to this classic script.

 Tony also serves the group well in his role as Treasurer.